Real world data collection doesn’t always follow the rules.

 Unfortunately, this can affect your statistical calculations.
-Certain procedures don’t handle missing values gracefully.
-We’re going to discuss a few ways to remove na values in R. This allows you to limit your calculations to rows which meet a certain standard of completion.
+Certain procedures don’t handle missing data gracefully.
+We’re going to discuss a few ways to remove na or null values in R programming.
+This allows you to limit your calculations to rows in your R dataframe which meet a certain standard of completion.
 We also have a separate article that provides options for replacing na values with zero.

-In the example above, is.na() will return a vector indicating which elements have a na value.
+In the previous example, is.na() will return a vector indicating which elements have a na value.

 na.omit() – remove rows with na from a list

 This is the easiest option.
 The na.omit() function returns a list without any rows that contain na values.
 It will drop rows with na value / nan values.
-This is the fastest way to remove rows in r.
+This is the fastest way to remove na rows in the R programming language.

-Passing your data frame through the na.omit() function is a simple way to purge incomplete records from your analysis.
+Passing your data frame or matrix through the na.omit() function is a simple way to purge incomplete records from your analysis.
 It is an efficient way to remove na values from an r data frame (nan values).

 complete.cases() – returns vector of rows with na values

 This allows you to perform more detailed review and inspection.
-The na.omit() function relies on the sweeping assumption that the dropped rows (removed the na values) are similar to the typical member of the dataset, and are not total outliers.
+The na.omit() function relies on the sweeping assumption that the dropped na rows (removed the na values) are similar to the typical member of the dataset, and are not total outliers.